njwichrowski/pyDERIVEST/README.md

 The main routine is ``derivest.derivest``, which implements a finite difference scheme and Romberg extrapolation to estimate derivatives up to fourth order of scalar-valued functions of a single scalar.
 Additional wrapper routines are provided for directional derivatives, gradients, Hessians, and Jacobians.

-## Significant Changes from the Original Version
+## Significant Additions and Changes
-1. A typo has been fixed that previously caused results to have the wrong sign when given argument values ``style == "backward"`` and ``deriv_order in [2, 4]``.
-2. The ``max_step`` parameter now functions on the basis of absolute step size, rather than a multiple of the magnitude of the location of differentiation.
+1. The ``max_step`` parameter now functions on the basis of absolute step size, rather than a multiple of the magnitude of the location of differentiation.
 This helps prevent certain round-off errors from occuring near the origin, but the value of ``max_step`` may need to be increased when differentiating at points where the function changes rapidly.

-## New to This Version
-1. In view of numerical idiosyncrasies observed when using the original MATLAB version, a new method, ``ensemble``, has been added that allows aggregated evaluation of the "base" methods in order to yield more accurate estimates than a single computation.
+2. In view of numerical idiosyncrasies observed when using the original MATLAB version, a new method (``ensemble``) has been added that allows aggregated evaluation of the "base" methods in order to yield more accurate estimates than a single computation.